asifaxis/Chat-Channel/README.md

 # Chat-Channel
-It is a chat front end code.
+It is a chat front end code.<br />
 Author: Asif